AdobeDocs/support-resources.en/help/adobe-support-tools-guide/adobe-customer-support-entitlement-configuration.md

 feature: Admin Console
 ---

-# Adobe customer support entitlement
+# Adobe customer support entitlement configuration

 To configure support entitlements for your organization, first add or invite the user through the Admin Console.

 ## Adding support entitlement roles to an organization

-The support admin role is a non-administrative role that has access to support-related information.
-Support admins can view, create, and manage issue reports.
+The **[!UICONTROL Support administrator] role is a non-administrative role that has access to support-related information.
+A **[!UICONTROL Support administrator] can view, create, and manage issue reports.

 To add or invite an admin: